deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 And then you get the paradox.

 Because the past is something that does not exist, it has existed but it doesn't exist any longer.
 The future is something that does not exist, it will exist, but it doesn't exist.
 And the present is nothing - so the present seems to be a nothing dividing something non-existent from something non-existent.

+---

+Don't hate the players hate the game

+Comparison is the thief of joy